chromium/hterm/doc/KeyboardBindings.md

 Keep in mind that some browsers and operating systems do not allow certain key sequences to be rebound depending on the environment.
-For example, Chrome will not let you rebind Control-N when running in a tab, but will if you're running fullscreen or in a dedicated window.
-Similarly, Windows never lets you rebind Control-Alt-Delete.
+For example, Chrome will not let you rebind Ctrl+N when running in a tab, but will if you're running fullscreen or in a dedicated window.
+Similarly, Windows never lets you rebind Ctrl+Alt+Delete.

 ## Key Sequence Parsing

 The first part of a keyboard binding is declaring the key sequence to bind.
 The syntax is quite simple: a key sequence is zero or more key modifiers followed by a key code.
 Key codes can be a number or an identifier.
-Modifiers and key codes should be joined by dashes.
+Modifiers and key codes should be joined by pluses (+) or dashes (-).
 An asterisk can be used to indicate that the unspecified modifiers are optional.

 Capitalization of keys is not important.  e.g. `Ctrl`, `CTRL`, `ctrl`, and `cTRl` are all equivalent.
 This applies to modifiers and key codes.